 For some people, retirement can seem like a daunting milestone to hit, with lots more free time than you may be used to and you may not know what to do with that new time.
 However, there are plenty of ways you can use this time in exciting and creative ways, learning new skills and discovering old ones, socializing and meeting new people, traveling, and staying active.
 Whether you are about to retire or are already retired and are looking for some inspiration, here are just a couple of ideas to get you started.

 Senior living communities

 As you get older, you may find that you need more help and support with certain daily tasks such as housework or cooking.
-This is where senior living communities such as Watford care homes come in.
+This is where senior living communities and signature care homes come in.
 There are many types of care, from memory care aimed at those with memory-related conditions to independent living, which gives residents that extra support when they need it.
 You will be assessed by a physician to help gauge the level of support you need, and this will help you understand the style of community that would best suit you.
 Within the community, there are plenty of engaging social activities and events, and many have spa treatment rooms and other facilities to help you feel at home and comfortable.
 It can help to try out some options before you commit to a certain place, and respite care is a good way to test out your local communities to see what works for you.

 Learning new skills